hkneal/Validation_Test/README.md

 1) Moved order validation requirements testing into Order Class and eliminated nesting loops
 2) Removed Helper Class, moved it's validation code into Validation Class
-3) Changed to FileInputStream, - TODO move to BufferedInputStream
+3) Changed to FileInputStream, - TODO move to BufferedReader (DONE, 3/14/18)

-TODO - Write to output text as part of input read process, AND/OR use Stream and Filter on valid/invalid order lists to generate the output .txt and .json files.
+TODO - Generate the output .txt and .json files as part of read process.